What’s Happening Now?

 Planning Stage: 2018

-The planning application, including an Environmental Impact Assessment Report (EIAR) and Natura Impact Statement (NIS), will be submitted to An Bord Pleanála in 2018.
+The planning application, including an Environmental Impact Assessment Report (EIAR) and Natura Impact Statement (NIS), has been submitted to An Bord Pleanála.

 Design & Procurement: 2019 – 2021 approximately